hung-phan/generator-rails-react-browserify/README.md

 $ yo rails-react-browserify
 ```

 Answer 'Yes' to all 'Overwrite' actions.
-Then update 'config/database.yml' if you use different database than 'sqlite3'.
+Then, update 'config/database.yml' if you use different database than 'sqlite3'.

 ## Application template